EyalRonel/asana-webhooks-manager/README.md

 ![Subscribe for real-time event notifications](public/img/documentation/events/live_view.jpg "View incoming events in real-time")

 # Out-of-the-box support for:
-  - Asana login (OAuth)
+- Login with Asana
-  - View, add and remove webhooks subcriptions for Projects accross all workspaces
+- Webhooks management for all projects and all workspaces (view,add,remove)
+- Handling webhooks "handshake" during creation
+- Accepting webhook events payloads and verifying payload source (hmac2056)
-  - Receive and view incoming events payloads from Asana in real-time
+- A live view for viewing incoming events in real-time
+- Documentation on how to extend and modify

 ## Installation